GorujoCY/privacyguides.org/docs/privacy.md

 Privacy Guides uses this information to maintain the integrity of our website, software, and license agreements, both our own licenses and the license between Privacy Guides and our contributors.
 Privacy Guides stores this information for as long as your contributions are incorporated into our open source software, including this website.

+### Privacy Guides collects data when you contact us

+When you contact Privacy Guides via email, Signal, or any of our other contact methods, we collect the information you submit to us, and any identifying information associated with the account you use to contact us.
+For example, when you contact us via Signal we will collect your Signal profile information.
+When you contact us via email we will collect your email address, name, and mail server IP address.

+In this case we limit the processing of any personal data you provide us to what is strictly necessary to communicate with you and organize our messages.

+Privacy Guides stores this data for as long as we are in contact with you, or for up to 1 year after your last contact with us.
+You have the right to request all data related to your private communication with us be deleted at any time, and we will generally do so within 7 days.

 ### The Privacy Guides website stores local data

 Our website uses Local Storage in your browser to store your color scheme preference.
 This data is only used by client-side JavaScript to change the color scheme of this website according to your preference.